darioizzo/dcgp-paper/paper.md

 # Summary

-Genetic Programming (GP), is a computer technique based on the idea of representing a computer program as some sort of tree (data-structure) and evolving it using genetic algorithms as to improve its *fitness* at solving a predefined task.
-The idea flourished in the late 80s mainly thanks to the work of John Koza [@koza:2010], and (using the words of Koza) has always had a major *skeleton in the closet*: the difficulty to find and evolve real valued parameters in the expressed program.
+Genetic Programming (GP), is a computational technique based on the idea of representing a computer program as some sort of tree (data-structure) to then evolve it using genetic algorithms as to improve its *fitness* at solving a predefined task.
+The idea flourished in the late 80s mainly thanks to the work of John Koza [@koza:2010], and (using the words of Koza) has always had a "hidden skeleton in the closet": the difficulty to find and evolve real valued parameters in the expressed program.
 A recent development called **differentiable genetic programming** [@izzo:2017], was introduced to address exactly this issue by allowing to learn constants in computer programs using the differential information of the program outputs as obtained using automated differentiation techniques.

 The evolution of a **differentiable genetic program** can be supported by using the information on the derivatives of the program outputs with respect to chosen parameters, enabling in GP the equivalent of back-propagation in Artificial Neural Networks (ANN).
-The fitness of a program can thus be defined in terms of the derivatives, allowing to go beyond symbolic regression tasks and, for example, to solve differential equations, learn differential models, capture conserved quantities in dynamical systems, search for Lyapunov functions in controlled systems, etc..
+The fitness of a program can thus be defined also in terms of its derivatives, allowing to go beyond symbolic regression tasks and, for example, to solve differential equations, learn differential models, capture conserved quantities in dynamical systems, search for Lyapunov functions in controlled systems, etc..

-In this work we introduce the C++ library `dcgp` exposed in the Python package `dcgpy`, a tool that allows research into the applications enabled by **differentiable genetic programming**.
+In this work we introduce the C++ library `dcgp` and the Python package `dcgpy`, tools we developed to allow research into the applications enabled by **differentiable genetic programming**.
+In the rest of this paper, we will refer to both using the name `dcgp`, except if excplicitly mentioned.

 # Methods

-In `dcgp` computer programs are encoded using the Cartesian Genetic Programming (CGP) encoding [@miller:2011], that is an acyclic graph representation of the program.
-A Cartesian genetic program, in its original form, is depicted in \autoref{fig:cgp}, and is defined by the number of inputs $n$, the number of outputs $m$, the number of rows $r$, the number of columns $c$, the levels-back $l$, the arity $a$ of its functional units (*kernels*) and the set of possible *kernels*.
+In `dcgp` computer programs are encoded using the Cartesian Genetic Programming (CGP) encoding [@miller:2011], that is an acyclic graph representation.
+A Cartesian genetic program, in its original form, is depicted in \autoref{fig:cgp} and is defined by the number of inputs $n$, the number of outputs $m$, the number of rows $r$, the number of columns $c$, the levels-back $l$, the arity $a$ of its functional units (*kernels*) and the set of possible *kernels*.
 With reference to \autoref{fig:cgp}, each of the $n + rc$ nodes in a CGP is assigned a unique id.
 The vector of integers:
 $$
 \mathbf x_I = [F_0, C_{0,0}, C_{0,1}, ...,  C_{0, a}, F_1, C_{1,0}, ....., O_1, O_2, ..., O_m]
 $$
 defines entirely the value of the terminal nodes and thus the computer program.

 ![A classical CGP.\label{fig:cgp}](cgp.png)

+Several *kernels* are already available in `dcgp`, but the user has also the ability to define his own ones both in the C++ and in the Python version.

 In `dcgp` the CGP representations of programs are all derived from a base templated class `dcgp::expression<T>`.
 The use of the templated parameter `T` allows to compute, using different types, the nodes of the acyclic graph defining the computer program, and thus its outputs.
 In particular, the use of **generalized dual numbers**, implemented in the library `audi` [@audi:2020], are enabled and